moskomule/moskomule.github.io/content/en/home/about.md

 * Application of DL (Medical imaging, Palaeontology, Chemistry)

 ### News

+* Our paper "Meta Approach to Data Augmentation Optimization" is accepted to WACV 2022.
 * My research proposal has been accepted in JST's ACT-X.
 * I will start visiting research at IIT (Genova, Italy) from October 1st, supported by JSPS.
 * [Call for NeurIPS meetups](https://neurips.cc/Conferences/2021/CallForMeetups) is now out!
 * I will present about Faster AutoAugment and its applications at [AIP Open seminar](https://c5dc59ed978213830355fc8978.doorkeeper.jp/events/115877).